henry-pan/IFEI/README.md

 - Path text cannot contain only these reserved keywords: `exit`, `exit!`, `save`, `load`, `load!`, `eject`, `eject!`, `restart`, `restart!`, `repeat`, `help`.

 ##Playing a text adventure game
 To play a text adventure game, place a game file in the same directory as IFEI.
-Open IFEI and follow the on-screen instructions.
+Open IFEI.
+For the Haskell version, you must load the .hs file in ghci and type main.
+Follow the on-screen instructions.
 You will be asked to load the game, which you can do by just typing the name of the game.
 To take a "path", type in the path name (indicated with a `-`) word for word.
 If you are ever unsure about commands, you may type `help` and IFEI will display a list of commands that can be typed.

 ###System Commands
 Commands requiring double-entry can be forced without confirmation using an `!` at the end, like `exit!`.